jaspalsarrah/jaspalsarrah.github.io/_posts/2025-08-21-Predicting-Customer-Loyalty-Using-Machine-Learning.md

 >>> 0.5160974174646146
 ```

-I will be using Random Forests for Regression to predict loyalty scores.
-The following packages will be imported to build the model.
+Next I will be applying the Decision Tree algorithm to the same dataset and assess the model accuracy.
+Note that there is no need to remove outliers as this model is not impacted by them in the way Linear Regreesion would be.

+Simlarly I will import the required packages.

 ```ruby
 from sklearn.ensemble import RandomForestRegressor